Anthropology Special Opportunities

 Many anthropologists got their start from study-abroad programs–studying abroad can shape academic study, career choices, and be a life-changing experience.
 A variety of short-term, study, and immersion experiences are available.

-Professor Connie Anderson directs one of Hartwick’s most successful and longest-running J Term study-abroad experiences, her famous trip to South Africa.
-As students write:
+Professor Connie Anderson directs one of Hartwick’s most successful and longest-running J Term study-abroad experiences, her famous program in South Africa.

 Anthropology students have had high rates of success obtaining these unique funding opportunities from the Duffy Family Ambassador Fund and the Emerson International Internship Scholarship to do research or an internship abroad.
 Working with a faculty advisor to design a project and then carrying it out can be the highlight of a Hartwick education.

 Individually-tailored programs are available for a semester or year-abroad.
-Please contact anthropology faculty or the office of Global Education and Service Learning for more details.
+Please contact anthropology faculty or the Office of Global Education for more details.